votsun/human-detection/README.md

 1. Add steps for running this project.
 2. Make sure to include any required libraries that need to be installed for your project to run.

-1. Download the directory from Github.
+1. Download the "human-detection" directory from Github.
 2. Download any libraries needed depending on the input source.
 If the input is a photo or video, download PyTorch to access the python file imagenet.py.
 If the input is a camera, depending on the connection type (CSI, USB, etc.), you may have to download additional libraries.
 3. Open your computer's console.
 4. If not previously completed, change directories to human-detection.
+5. In the console, type "NET=models/human-detection" and run.
+6. After that, type "DATASET=data/human-detection" and run.
-5. For an image or video file, type "imagenet.py --model=$NET/resnet18.onnx --input_blob=input_0 --output_blob=output_0 --labels=$DATASET/labels.txt $DATASET/test/human-detection/image.jpg image_name.jpg where "image.jpg" is the input file and "image_name.jpg" is what you would like to call the new file.
+7. For an image or video file, type "imagenet.py --model=$NET/resnet18.onnx --input_blob=input_0 --output_blob=output_0 --labels=$DATASET/labels.txt $DATASET/test/human-detection/image.jpg image_name.jpg where "image.jpg" is the input file and "image_name.jpg" is what you would like to call the new file.
 The new file will have a label over it that identifies the image as either "human detected" or "no human detected".
-6. For a camera, type "imagenet.py --model=$NET/resnet18.onnx --input_blob=input_0 --output_blob=output_0 --labels=$DATASET/labels.txt path/to/camera" where path/to/camera is the directory housing the camera module.
+8. For a camera, type "imagenet.py --model=$NET/resnet18.onnx --input_blob=input_0 --output_blob=output_0 --labels=$DATASET/labels.txt path/to/camera" where path/to/camera is the directory housing the camera module.
 This depends on the type of connection between the computer and the camera.
 After a script runs for about 45 seconds, the console will continuously output lines with computer statistics starting with "[TRT]", as well as two lines starting with "class 0000" and "class 0001".
 The former represents when no human is detected, and the latter represents when humans are detected.
 A numerical value is assigned to each, and 0 represents 0% confidence while 1 represents 100% confidence.
 If the 2nd line is close to 1, that means the model has detected a human in the camera's field of view.

 View a video explanation here: